Yanni-Chen/Yanni-Chen.github.io/_pages/cv.md

 Service and leadership
 ======
 ## Reviewer
-* IEEE Transaction on Communications
+* IEEE Transaction on Communications * IEEE Transactions on Mobile Computing